passcod/in-the-pale-darkness-of-dawn/naema/042-naema.md

 other's sex life.
 She'd have gotten home early, and fixed food on autopilot, and gone to sleep hoping for a calm night.

-[](TK: add self-practice of looking for exits, quick-memorising of faces -- new and regular -- and positions, cover space, weapons... while entering rooms / walking about.)

 But today she believes in her dream, so she walks.

 After a year of dreaming on her own, of not knowing what to do, she had started